 Personal Income Tax.
 The State imposes a Personal Income Tax on the income of residents of the State (including resident trusts and estates), part-year residents and certain non-residents who have taxable income derived from or connected with sources within Connecticut.
 The current tax is imposed on a graduated scale, with a maximum rate of 6.99% on Connecticut taxable income.
 Depending on federal income tax filing status, the taxable year and Connecticut adjusted gross income, personal exemptions are available to taxpayers, ranging from \$15,000 to \$24,000.
-In addition, tax credits ranging from 1% to 75% of a taxpayer's Connecticut tax liability are also available depending upon federal income tax filing status, the taxable year and Connecticut adjusted gross income tax filing status, the taxable year and Connecticut adjusted gross income.
+In addition, tax credits ranging from 1% to 75% of a taxpayer's Connecticut tax liability are also available depending upon federal income tax filing status, the taxable year and Connecticut adjusted gross income.
 Such exemptions and tax credits are phased out at higher income levels.
-Under the current structure, the top rate increases to 6.99% with a rate of 3% applicable to taxable income for a single filer are taxed at the 3% rate, rising thereafter to 6.99%.
+Under the current structure, the top rate increases to 6.99% with a rate of 3% applicable to taxable income up to certain amounts.
+The first \$20,000 of taxable income for a joint filer and the first \$10,000 of taxable income for a single filer are taxed at the 3% rate, rising thereafter to 6.99%.
 Lower rates are phased out for all filers who exceed certain income thresholds.
 There is an income tax credit available to certain filers for property taxes paid of \$300 per filer for tax years beginning on or after January 1, 2022.
 Taxpayers also are subject to a Connecticut minimum tax, based on their liability, if any, for payment of the federal alternative minimum tax.
 Neither the personal exemption nor the tax credits described above are available to trusts or estates.
+Beginning in income year 2024 the 3% rate mentioned above is lowered to 2%.

 Sales and Use Taxes.
-A Sales Tax is imposed, subject to certain limitations, on the gross receipts from certain transactions within the State of persons engaged in business in the State, including (a) retail sales of tangible personal property, (b) the rendering of certain services, (c) the leasing or rental of tangible personal property to special order or with materials furnished by the consumer, (e) the furnishing, preparation or serving of food, meals, or drinks, and (f) hotel, lodging house rooms or bed and breakfast establishment for a period not exceeding thirty consecutive calendar days.
+A Sales Tax is imposed, subject to certain limitations, on the gross receipts from certain transactions within the State of persons engaged in business in the State, including (a) retail sales of tangible personal property, (b) the rendering of certain services, (c) the leasing or rental of tangible personal property, (d) the production, fabrication, processing, printing, or imprinting of tangible personal property to special order or with materials furnished by the consumer, (e) the furnishing, preparation or serving of food, meals, or drinks, and (f) hotel, lodging house rooms or bed and breakfast establishment for a period not exceeding thirty consecutive calendar days.
 A Use Tax is imposed, with certain exceptions, on the consideration paid for certain services or purchases or rentals of tangible personal property used within the State pursuant to a transaction not subject to the Sales Tax.
 The tax rate for each of the Sales and Use Taxes is 6.35% except as otherwise provided.
 A separate rate of 15% is charged on the occupancy of hotel rooms or lodging house rooms and 11% for bed and breakfast establishments.
 Various exemptions from the Sales and Use Taxes are provided, based on the nature, use or price of the property or services involved or the identity of the purchaser.
 Tax returns and accompanying payments with respect to these taxes are generally due monthly on or before the last day of the month next succeeding the taxable month.